Table of Contents

 Full Cost Stack Example

-Here's a realistic example for a single t-shirt order sold at $30 with free shipping offered to the customer:
+Here's a realistic example for a single t-shirt order sold at $30 with free shipping offered to the customer.
+Production and shipping figures are illustrative ranges based on typical catalog pricing; verify exact costs in your Printify catalog before setting prices.

 Ad spend is not included above.
 If a Meta or Google campaign is driving that order, subtract your cost-per-conversion from gross profit to get true net margin.
 For most POD sellers running paid ads, ad cost is the biggest single line item after production.